Titles and Roles

 - Discovery and Developmental Therapeutics

-Olumide B. Gbolahan, MBBS, MSc, serves as assistant professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Olumide B. Gbolahan, MBBS, MSc, is assistant professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
 A board certified medical oncologist, Dr. Gbolahan specializes in the treatment of gastrointestinal cancers, particularly biliary tract, liver and pancreatic malignancies.
 Dr. Gbolahan joined the clinical staff at Winship Cancer Institute as a practicing physician in 2021.

 Dr. Gbolahan received his Medical Degree from University of Ibadan in Nigeria.
 His postgraduate medical education included residency training at Morehouse School of Medicine in Atlanta, Georgia.
 He completed his fellowship in hematology/oncology at Indiana University School of Medicine.
 He received his MSc in Cancer Immunology and Biotechnology from University of Nottingham.